 As a different category, some methods have been proposed to learn a Mahalanobis metric or some other distance function based on pairwise constraints.
-[Xing et al., 2003] formulated a convex optimization problem with inequality constraints to learn a Mahalanobis metric and demonstrated performance improvement in a subsequent clustering task.
-Solving a similar problem to learn a Mahalanobis metric, the relevant component analysis (RCA) algorithm [Bar-Hillel et al., 2003; 2005] was proposed as a simpler and more efficient algorithm than that of [Xing et al., 2003].
+(Xing, Ng, Jordan, & Russell, 2003) formulated a convex optimization problem with inequality constraints to learn a Mahalanobis metric and demonstrated performance improvement in a subsequent clustering task.
+Solving a similar problem to learn a Mahalanobis metric, the relevant component analysis (RCA) algorithm (Bar-Hillel, Hertz, Shental, & Weinshall, 2003, 2005) was proposed as a simpler and more efficient algorithm than that of (Xing et al., 2003).
 However, RCA can make use of similarity constraints only.
-[Hertz et al., 2004] proposed a distance function learning method called DistBoost.
+(Schultz & Joachims, 2004) proposed a method for learning essentially the same metric, but they made use of a different type of pairwise information which compares the pairwise relationships between two pairs of examples.
+Specifically, each relational constraint states that example A is closer to B than A is to C. (Hertz, Bar-Hillel, & Weinshall, 2004) proposed a distance function learning method called DistBoost.
 However, there is no guarantee that the distance function learned is a metric.
-[Bilenko et al., 2004] explored the possibility of integrating constraint-based clustering and semi-supervised clustering based on distance function learning.
+(Bilenko, Basu, & Mooney, 2004) explored the possibility of integrating constraint-based clustering and semi-supervised clustering based on distance function learning.
 The distance function learning methods reviewed above either learn a Mahalanobis metric that corresponds to linear transformation only, or learn a distance function that is not a metric.
-In our previous work [Chang and Yeung, 2004], we proposed a metric learning method that corresponds to nonlinear transformation.
+In our previous work (Chang & Yeung, 2004), we proposed a metric learning method that corresponds to nonlinear transformation.
 While this method is more powerful than the linear methods, the optimization problem is non-convex and hence is more complicated to solve.

 In this paper, we focus on the distance function learning approach because distance functions are central to many learning models and algorithms.
 This also makes it easier to achieve out-of-sample generalization.
-Moreover, we focus on learning metrics because this allows us to formulate the metric learning problem based on the kernel approach [Schölkopf and Smola, 2002], which provides a disciplined, computationally appealing approach to nonlinear metric learning.
+Moreover, we focus on learning metrics because this allows us to formulate the metric learning problem based on the kernel approach (Vapnik, 1998; Schölkopf & Smola, 2002), which provides a disciplined, computationally appealing approach to nonlinear metric learning.